SaiShashank12/Final-presentation/README.md

 # blockchain-chat-app
-Developing Dapp which allows communication between accounts on the blockchain and also send ether via chat
+Developing Dapp which allows communication between accounts on the blockchain and also send ether via chat.
+The following are the members of my group

 1. Abhijit Vempati,
 2. Avinash Matcha,